WardBrian/tinystan/docs/languages/julia.md

-Choices for the structure of the mass matrix used in the HMC sampler.
+Choices for the structure of the inverse mass matrix used in the HMC sampler.

 Either `UNIT`, `DENSE`, or `DIAGONAL`.